Refunds and Adjusting Payments

 Occasionally, you may have to adjust the amount a customer pays for their order.
 Common scenarios include:

-Orders containing products with variable weights which are unknown at time of ordering (such as meat or large vegetables, sold priced by weight but as complete items)
+Orders containing products with variable weights which are unknown at time of ordering (such as , sold priced by weight but as complete items)

 A product ordered was not delivered by the producer.